joshmcfayden/hep-application-tips/_episodes/01-preface.md

 Some people are brilliant and write brilliant proposals, but for almost everyone luck plays a large part in being successful on these applications!

 ## Personal examples of being lucky
-- I was very lucky
-- Lucky in the longer term with good supervisors etc.
+- Being lucky in the longer term with good supervisors.
-- Very luck that my PhD supervisor became ATLAS Physics Coordinator which added more weight to what was already a strong reference.
+- Lucky that a previous supervisor became ATLAS Physics Coordinator which added more weight to an already strong reference letter writer.
-- I was asked to be analysis coordinator at a time when I wasn’t expecting it.
+- Being asked to be analysis coordinator at timely moments
-	- This made a massive difference to my final proposal (it was the main reason I switched topic to something Higgs-focussed)
+	- Can make a big difference to the strength of a proposal - adding a lot of weight to your experience.
-- I was lucky to have results come out at the perfect time
+- Lucky to have results made public at convenient times
-	- Main analysis CONF note came out right after my application
+	- Main analysis publication coming soon before/after application
-	- Another high profile analysis paper came out (and got press from ATLAS and CERN) just before my interview.
+	- Another high profile analysis publication came out (and got press from ATLAS and CERN) just before interview.
-	- Small things… but you can also use them to your advantage (e.g. interview - see below)
+		- You can also use them to your advantage (e.g. interview - see later)
 - Lucky to get a well known theorist as a named collaborator

 ## Making your own luck